Slite Alternative for Small Businesses | Context Link | Context Link

 Is Context Link a direct replacement for Slite?

-They solve different problems differently.
+They solve different problems.
 Slite is a wiki app where your team writes and organizes documentation.
-Context Link connects to the knowledge sources you already use (Notion, Google Docs, email, Basecamp, websites, uploaded files) and makes them retrievable from inside ChatGPT, Claude, Gemini, and Copilot.
-If your team already keeps docs in Notion or Google Docs, Context Link lets AI access that knowledge without migrating to a new wiki.
+Context Link is a virtual version of your business: it connects to the knowledge sources you already keep current (Notion, Google Docs, email, Basecamp, Monday.com, websites, uploaded files), makes them retrievable from inside ChatGPT, Claude, Gemini, or any MCP-aware agent, and adds analytical Lenses, recurring AI deep research, and Suggested Actions on top.
+If your team already keeps docs in Notion or Google Docs, Context Link gives you a much wider promise without a new wiki to maintain.

 What if my team already uses Slite?